CanningRoad/canningroad.github.io/_services/encounter.md

 Are you curious about faith and spirituality?

-We're creating a space where anyone can encounter the God that loves them.
+We're creating a space where anyone can encounter the God that loves them ❤

-God wants to be right here with us, turning lives around and healing our deepest hurts.
+God wants to be *right here with us*, turning lives around and healing our deepest hurts.

 Encounter is a new kind of meet-up based on the ancient way of Jesus, where you can come as you are, and try new things, in a safe space.